moemenzaafarany/mzAPI/README.md

 <hr>

 ## Getting Started
-mzAPI doesn't need installation just put the folder in you api folder as `API/_mzAPI` and run the `API/_mzAPI/mzAPI.php` file and the script will generate any missing file/folder as follow:
+mzAPI doesn't need installation just put the folder in you api folder as `API/_mzAPI` and run the `API/_mzAPI/index.php` file and the script will generate any missing file/folder as follow:
-* `API/handlers` -> Any php script the user will connect to is here.
+* `API/handlers/`   -> Any php script the user will connect to is here.
-* `API/includes` -> Any php script used by more than one handler is here.
+* `API/includes/`   -> Any php script used by more than one handler is here.
-* `API/configs.php` -> configs for project, databases, folders, etc.
+* `API/media/`      -> Any files uploaded to be saved here.
-* `API/.htaccess` -> not to be changed or mzAPI will not function as intended.
+* `API/configs.php` -> Php configs file, for project, databases, folders, etc.
-* `API/php.ini` -> PHP settings, update as needed.
+* `API/.htaccess`   -> Apache configs file, Change as per needed,

 <p align="right">(<a href="#top">back to top</a>)</p>
 <hr>